Geneva feminist theologians say Bible is outdated and not relevant to today’s values

 Women in the Bible needed an upgrade, says Lauriane Savoy, a theology professor who pushed for the Une Bible des Femmes (A Women’s Bible).
 Published in October 2018, the Bible reflects the value and importance of women.

-“Feminist values and reading the Bible are not incompatible,” said Professor Savoy of the University of Geneva.
+“Feminist values and reading the Bible are not incompatible,” Savoy told AFP.

 Redefining scriptures to satisfy a progressive view